pythonspeed/profila/README.md

 # Profila: a profiler for Numba

-# WARNING: Currently not work with newer versions of GDB, see #12
+# WARNING: Currently not work with newer versions of GDB, see [issue #12](https://github.com/pythonspeed/profila/issues/12)

 **This profiler is sponsored by my book on [writing fast low-level code in Python](https://pythonspeed.com/products/lowlevelcode/), which uses Numba for most of its examples.**